 We maintain the Alliance Resource Partners, L.P.
 Incentive-Based Compensation Recoupment Policy (the "Clawback Policy"), which is administered by the Compensation Committee.
-The Clawback Policy authorizes the Compensation Committee to recoup incentive compensation in the event of a restatement of financial statements.
+The Clawback Policy authorizes the Compensation Committee to recoup incentive compensation from applicable officers, including each of the Named Executive Officers, in the event of a restatement of financial statements.
 A copy of the Clawback Policy is filed as Exhibit 97.1 to this Annual Report on Form 10-K.